easy Aloo-palak-pakora recipe

 Crispy Aloo Palak Pakora

 Pakoras are a special taste bites among snack in South Asian cuisine, enjoyed in countries like Pakistan, India, and Bangladesh.
 They are believed to have originated in the Indian subcontinent and occupied by the people with variations in spices and vegetables.
-On the cold day taste lovers love to have this snack with the hot cup of chai that gives both taste and calming vibe.
+On a cold day taste lovers love to have this snack with the hot cup of chai that gives both taste and calming vibe.

 So, if you like crispy homemade snacks or looking for a way to sneak more greens into your cravings, these Aloo Palak Pakoras are sure to hit the gap.
-Let’s dive into this recipe and create a batch of these irresistible pakoras/fritters!
+Letโ€™s dive into this recipe and create a batch of these irresistible pakoras/fritters!

-Aloo palak pakora ingredients
+ingredients for palak pakora

 Ingredients